-To date, the City has held three opportunities for general public comment on the draft Gateway Area Plan in an open format, in addition to several committee hearings and roughly ten "We'll Come to You" sessions.
-These sessions have been open to the general public and have not been limited in speaking time to three minutes, as is typical for City Committee, Commission, and Council meetings.
+The City held three opportunities for general public comment on the draft Gateway Area Plan in an open format, in addition to several committee hearings and roughly ten "We'll Come to You" sessions.
+These sessions have been open to the public and have not been limited in speaking time to three minutes, as is typical for City Committee, Commission, and Council meetings.
 Between the Open House days 1 and 2, and the zoom Town Hall, roughly 200 people participated (40 people at the zoom town hall and 170 at the Open House, with some overlap assumed).